enochii/enochii.github.io/_posts/2021-11-08-Implement-a-call-printer.md

 };
 ```

-Things does not work well when we encounter some complex branches, the state above DO NOT check which branch(true or false).
+Things does not work well when we encounter some complex branches, the state above DO NOT track which branch(true or false) we chose before.
 So we should change to this:

 ```c
 struct State {